Ehnkay-Bassie/BAN6420-Module5MilestoneAssignment2/README.md

 To successfully complete this project, follow these steps:
 1. Implement PCA:
-   - Load the cancer dataset from 'sklearn.datasets'.
+   - Load the cancer dataset 'load_breast_cancer' from 'sklearn.datasets'.
    - Standardize the data before applying PCA.
    - Perform PCA to reduce the dataset to two principal components.
 2. Dimensionality Reduction: